sateffen/nodgine/README.md

 This project is a general architecture build for creating RESTful webservices.
 It contains all nessecary components for a fast webserver.

-## Warning
-This project is under heavy development.
-As long as version 0.1 isn't released, I'll work at master branch.
-The API might change, so don't rely on it, but I try to have it consistent.

-If you think there is a bug or you've got some ideas for making this project better, just open a issue-report.

 ## The Name
 Nodgine is a fusion of the words NodeJS and engine: Nod(eJS)(en)gine.